jmoses/global-pre-commit-hooks/README.md

 ### Global pre-commit config location

 By default the `add-hook.py` command will expect the pre-commit config to be `[repo clone location]/.pre-commit-config.yaml`.
-If you want to have it read from somewhere else, the `add-hook.py` command will read from the `PRECOMMIT_CONFIG_PATH` environment variable, which should be a path _relative_ to the repo clone location.
+If you want to have it read from somewhere else, the `add-hook.py` command will read from the `PRECOMMIT_CONFIG_PATH` environment variable, which can be a path relative to the repo, or an absolute path.